aaguilerav/space-filling-curves/README.md

 ![Fig1](https://upload.wikimedia.org/wikipedia/commons/6/64/Peanocurve.svg)
 _(Three iterations of the Peano curve construction, whose limit is a space-filling curve.)_

-And after him there have been a lot of people that have contributed with their own designs ([David Hilbert](https://en.wikipedia.org/wiki/Hilbert_curve), [Wacław Sierpiński](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_curve), among others).
+And after him there have been many others that have contributed with their own designs, some examples are: [David Hilbert](https://en.wikipedia.org/wiki/Hilbert_curve) and [Wacław Sierpiński](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_curve).

 ## My contribution

-I've been getting into the computer programming behind creating these curves, and I've been surprised with the results.
+I've been getting into the computer programming behind creating these curves, and the results have been very surprising.

 The first one I programmed is a very well known curve on the internet: